African American Studies Certificate

 1. Students must complete a minimum of 12 credit hours from the approved courses below.

-2. Students must complete a minimum of 9 upper-division (3000-level and above) credit hours taken from among the approved courses.
+2. Students must complete a minimum of nine upper-division (3000-level and above) credit hours taken from among the approved courses.

-3. Students must earn a minimum grade of C- (1.7) in all certificate courses taken at CU Denver and must achieve a minimum cumulative certificate GPA of 2.0.
-All graded attempts in required and elective courses are calculated in the certificate GPA.
-Students cannot complete certificate or ancillary course requirements as pass/fail.
+3. Students must earn a minimum grade of C- (1.7) in all courses that apply to the certificate and must achieve a minimum cumulative certificate GPA of 2.0.
+Courses taken using P+/P/F or S/U grading cannot apply to certificate requirements.

 4. Students must complete all credit hours applying to the certificate with CU Denver faculty.